RICHMOND OUTDOORS COALITION

 To collectively expand equitable access to the outdoors for people who live, work and learn in and near Richmond

-The ROC five-year implementation plan, beginning in Fall 2023, focuses within the school-based hubs of Verde K-8 and Nystrom Elementary, including the middle and high schools they feed into as well as the identified flatland neighborhoods of North, South, and Central Richmond.
-The ROC goal is to create a pathway of preK-12 + families outdoor programming so that Richmond youth and families in the identified geographic and school pilot hubs have access to multiple, repeat, and reinforcing outdoor experiences, paving the way for expansion throughout West Contra Costa Unified School District.
+To create a pathway of preK-12 + families outdoor programming so that Richmond youth and families in the identified geographic and school pilot hubs (Verde K-8 and Nystrom Elementary) have access to frequent, repeat and reinforcing outdoor experiences, paving the way for expansion throughout West Contra Costa Unified School District.

 Outcome Areas and Outcomes